PPL (PPL) Increases Despite Market Slip: Here's What You Need to Know

-The investment community will be paying close attention to the earnings performance of PPL in its upcoming release.
-On that day, PPL is projected to report earnings of $0.42 per share, which would represent a year-over-year decline of 2.33%.
+Market participants will be closely following the financial results of PPL in its upcoming release.
+It is anticipated that the company will report an EPS of $0.42, marking a 2.33% fall compared to the same quarter of the previous year.
 Our most recent consensus estimate is calling for quarterly revenue of $2.16 billion, up 5.75% from the year-ago period.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $1.72 per share and a revenue of $8.26 billion, signifying shifts of +7.5% and -0.66%, respectively, from the last year.
+PPL's full-year Zacks Consensus Estimates are calling for earnings of $1.72 per share and revenue of $8.22 billion.
+These results would represent year-over-year changes of +7.5% and -1.07%, respectively.

-Investors should also take note of any recent adjustments to analyst estimates for PPL.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for PPL.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.03% higher.
-At present, PPL boasts a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
+At present, PPL boasts a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that PPL has a Forward P/E ratio of 18.96 right now.
-This represents a premium compared to its industry's average Forward P/E of 17.7.
+Digging into valuation, PPL currently has a Forward P/E ratio of 18.98.
+This signifies a premium in comparison to the average Forward P/E of 17.62 for its industry.

-We can additionally observe that PPL currently boasts a PEG ratio of 2.78.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Utility - Electric Power industry currently had an average PEG ratio of 2.8 as of yesterday's close.
+We can also see that PPL currently has a PEG ratio of 2.78.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The average PEG ratio for the Utility - Electric Power industry stood at 2.8 at the close of the market yesterday.

 The Utility - Electric Power industry is part of the Utilities sector.
-With its current Zacks Industry Rank of 38, this industry ranks in the top 16% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 42, positioning it in the top 17% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report